 - Internet: $70

 - Broadcasting: $250

 Non-Profit Re-publication Use Fees

-Re-publication for non-profit use requires the submission of a form.
+Re-publication for non-profit use requires a signed permission form.
 Please contact staff for more information.

 - Cover illustrations, ads, or non-editorial: $150